 This recipe for bourbon bbq little smokies gets inhaled at my house every time I make it.
 Like the recipes I share?
-Click on the affiliate links and your shopping can help support the blog through commissions I earn.
+Click on the affiliate links, and your shopping earns me a commission.

 How to make Bourbon BBQ Little Smokies

 Dice the onion, and add it to your cast iron pot with the barbecue sauce (use homemade bbq sauce or your favorite bottled variety), ketchup, Worcestershire sauce, bourbon, and brown sugar.
 Make sure to use a heavy pot, which is why I love cooking with cast iron.